GlobedGD/globed2/docs/server-hosting.md

 memory_usage = 3
 # How aggressive compression of messages should be.
 # 0 - never compress
-# 1 - use LZ4 for messages >= 1024 bytes
+# 1 - use LZ4 for messages >= 512 bytes
-# 2 - use LZ4 for messages >= 512 bytes
+# 2 - use LZ4 for >= 256 bytes, ZSTD for >= 16384 bytes
-# 3 (default) - use ZSTD for >= 256 bytes, LZ4 for >= 2048 bytes
+# 3 (default) - use LZ4 for >= 256 bytes, ZSTD for >= 4096 bytes
-# Levels 4-6 tweak points at which LZ4 starts being used, aka preferring ZSTD more and more
-# 4 -> 8192 bytes, 5 -> 32768 bytes, 6 -> 131072 bytes
+# 4,5 (adaptive) - use LZ4 as a heuristic, then decide to use LZ4 or ZSTD depending on compressability & size
+# 6 - use LZ4 for >= 128 bytes, ZSTD for >= 256 bytes
-# LZ4 is much faster than ZSTD, but has worse compression.
+# LZ4 is extremely fast, much faster than ZSTD, but often has worse compression.
 #
-# The default level of 3 is highly recommended, unless compression
+# The default level of 3 is recommended for most cases.
-# starts using too much CPU, then levels 0-2 are great.
+# If compression eats too much CPU, levels 0-2 can be used instead.
+# If bandwidth usage is a big concern, levels 4-6 should be used (though central server barely uses any bandwidth)
 compression_level = 3

 # Whether to enable logging to a file.
 If disabled, logs will only be printed to the console